ResearchComputing/Documentation/docs/software/loadbalancer.md

 python3 hello_World.py 4;
 ```

 Now create a job script called `run_hello.sh` that will run all instances of your python script in `lb_cmd_file` with the Load Balancer.
-Within the script, in addition to specifying the `loadbalance` module, we may need to load other software modules or an [anaconda environment we previously built](./python.md), in order to access whatever softare we will be running with the Load Balancer.
+Within the script, in addition to specifying the `loadbalance` module, we may need to load other software modules or an [anaconda environment we previously built](./python.md), in order to access whatever software we will be running with the Load Balancer.
 Your job script should look something like this:

 ```bash
 #!/bin/bash